-- The following key characteristics were identified during the field survey: 3.2.7 - The landscape surrounding the Application Site is one of variable sized, generally medium to large fields with geometric boundaries of varying condition.
+- The following key characteristics were identified during the field survey: - The landscape surrounding the Application Site is one of variable sized, generally medium to large fields with geometric boundaries of varying condition.
 There is moderate tree cover, both blocks and belts of woodland and hedgerow trees, and the landscape is gently undulating.
 This is considered to give rise to a landscape of medium scale. - The Application Site has a relatively simple landform, and is broadly flat at approximately 88m AOD.
 The Site is set within a gently undulating landscape. - · Field boundaries surrounding the Application Site and in the local area are generally delineated with vegetation.
 As a result, some views in the local area are substantially foreshortened, while others are longer-reaching.
 The Application Site itself is considered to have a high level of enclosure. - The Application Site lies within a peri-urban landscape with numerous signs of human influence including the existing settlement edge of Chiswell Green, electricity pylons and the M1.
-Towards the west of the study area the sense of tranguillity decreases significantly with traffic on the M1 clearly audible. - Skylines in the area are generally formed by a combination of tree belts, woodlands and hedgerow trees, and by rising landform in some longer distance views across the undulating landscape. - The Site is located within a gently undulating landscape with strong presence of vegetation in the form of hedgerows, tree belts and woodlands.
+Towards the west of the study area the sense of tranquillity decreases significantly with traffic on the M1 clearly audible. - · Skylines in the area are generally formed by a combination of tree belts, woodlands and hedgerow trees, and by rising landform in some longer distance views across the undulating landscape. - The Site is located within a gently undulating landscape with strong presence of vegetation in the form of hedgerows, tree belts and woodlands.
 This results in limited inter-visibility between the Application Site and much of the surrounding landscape, though there are occasional longer distance views, notably to the north-west.

-Landscape Management Guidelines 3.3
+Landscape Management Guidelines

-Landscape management guidelines are provided at each level of landscape characterisation as described above.
-3.3.1

-National: NCA Statements of Environmental Opportunity

-- 3.3.2 Statements of Environmental Opportunity for the Northern Thames Basin (NCA 111) of relevance to the proposal include: - 'SEO 3: Protect and appropriately manage the historic environment for its contribution to local character and sense of identity and as a framework for habitat restoration and sustainable development, ensuring high design standards (particularly in the London Green Belt) which respect the open and built character of the Thames Basin.
+- Landscape management guidelines are provided at each level of landscape characterisation as described above. - National: NCA Statements of Environmental Opportunity - 3.3.2 Statements of Environmental Opportunity for the Northern Thames Basin (NCA 111) of relevance to the proposal include: - · 'SEO 3: Protect and appropriately manage the historic environment for its contribution to local character and sense of identity and as a framework for habitat restoration and sustainable development, ensuring high design standards (particularly in the London Green Belt) which respect the open and built character of the Thames Basin.
 Enhance and increase access between rural and urban areas through good green infrastructure links to allow local communities recreational, health and wellbeing benefits.
-For example, by: - Planning for future pressure from urban expansion and urban-related development, major roads and other infrastructure as a result of the expansion of Stansted and Luton international airports (impacting from adjacent NCAs) and the impact of strategic growth in and around the NCA;
+For example, by: - o Planning for future pressure from urban expansion and urban-related development, major roads and other infrastruc-